seven-io/matomo/README.md

 ### Installation

-Until the plugin is available to install from the [marketplace](https://plugins.matomo.org/), you will need to install it manually by going through the following steps:
+You can install this plugin via the [marketplace](https://plugins.matomo.org/) or manually by going through the following steps:

 1. Download